 While Jost and his team are perfectly adept at hand drawing, today everything produced from the office is through 3D modelling and presentation software from start to finish, assisting both clients and builders.
 The practice continues to renovate and extend period homes, design new homes, as well as work on larger projects such as apartments developments, cafes, office fitouts and warehouses.
 It’s the process, as much as the diversity of the projects that continues to stimulate and enthuse the office.

-At Jost Architects there isn’t a ‘practice style’ as treating each project as unique, the site context, client requirements and preferred aesthetics results in distinct project styles.
+At Jost Architects there isn’t a ‘practice style’ as treating each project as unique, the site, client’s functional requirements and preferred aesthetics results in distinct project styles.
 The practice produces strong contemporary designs that respond to brief, budget and location, along with the setting in which it’s found.
 The need to produce sustainable outcomes, irrespective of the scale of a project is a core value of Jost Architects, a focus since the practice was first established.
 Starting with the adoption of the basic principles of thermal passive design, sustainable systems are integrated within the building fabric to become unnoticed aesthetically.
 This results in projects which are comfortable to live in, economical to operate and of a high-quality contemporary architecture.

 Growing up with a mother who is an architect, Patrick knew from an early age that architecture was the direction that he wanted to follow.
 As well as finding art and maths enjoyable, the many architectural magazines left around the house inspired and influenced his career choice.

 Graduating from the University of Melbourne in 1996, Jost appreciated the combination of design and building science and many hours spent making design models.
-On graduation, he was fortunate to gain employment with a large internationally renowned and locally based architectural practice working within a team on a large number of major projects, including apartments and institutional projects.
+On graduation, he was fortunate to gain employment with a internationally renowned and locally based architectural practice working within a team on a large number of major projects, including apartments and institutional projects.
 This time was also spent developing practice administration skills, something that remains important in Jost’s own practice, ensuring good management of both the design and construction processes.

 From 1997, then becoming a registered architect in 2000 and up until 2008, Jost worked with both smaller and larger architectural firms, at the helm of a range of projects types, varying in sizes and in the institutional, residential and commercial sectors.